MicrosoftDocs/windows-itpro-docs/windows/deployment/mbr-to-gpt.md

 The following steps illustrate high-level phases of the MBR-to-GPT conversion process:

 1. Disk validation is performed.
-2. The disk is repartitioned to create an EFI system partition (ESP) if one doesn't already exist.
+2. The disk is repartitioned to create an EFI system partition if one doesn't already exist.
-3. UEFI boot files are installed to the ESP.
+3. UEFI boot files are installed to the EFI system partition.
 4. GPT metadata and layout information are applied.
 5. The boot configuration data (BCD) store is updated.
 6. Drive letter assignments are restored.

 ### Creating an EFI system partition

-For Windows to remain bootable after the conversion, an EFI system partition (ESP) must be in place.
-MBR2GPT creates the ESP using the following rules:
+For Windows to remain bootable after the conversion, an EFI system partition must be in place.
+MBR2GPT creates the EFI system partition using the following rules:

 1. The existing MBR system partition is reused if it meets these requirements:

-   1. It isn't also the OS or Windows Recovery Environment partition.
+   - It isn't also the OS or Windows Recovery Environment partition.
-   1. It is at least 100 MB (or 260 MB for 4K sector size disks) in size.
+   - It is at least 100 MB (or 260 MB for 4K sector size disks) in size.
-   1. It's less than or equal to 1 GB in size.
+   - It's less than or equal to 1 GB in size.
 This size is a safety precaution to ensure it isn't a data partition.
-   1. The conversion isn't being performed from the full OS.
+   - The conversion isn't being performed from the full OS.
 In this case, the existing MBR system partition is in use and can't be repurposed.

-2. If the existing MBR system partition can't be reused, a new ESP is created by shrinking the OS partition.
+2. If the existing MBR system partition can't be reused, a new EFI system partition is created by shrinking the OS partition.
 This new partition has a size of 100 MB (or 260 MB for 4K sector size disks) and is formatted FAT32.

-If the existing MBR system partition isn't reused for the ESP, it's no longer used by the boot process after the conversion.
+If the existing MBR system partition isn't reused for the EFI system partition, it's no longer used by the boot process after the conversion.
 Other partitions aren't modified.

->[!IMPORTANT]
+> [!IMPORTANT]
+>
->If the existing MBR system partition is not reused for the ESP, it might be assigned a drive letter.
+> If the existing MBR system partition is not reused for the EFI system partition, it might be assigned a drive letter.
 If you do not wish to use this small partition, you must manually hide the drive letter.

 ### Partition type mapping and partition attributes

 Since GPT partitions use a different set of type IDs than MBR partitions, each partition on the converted disk must be assigned a new type ID.
 The partition type mapping follows these rules:

-1. The ESP is always set to partition type PARTITION_SYSTEM_GUID (c12a7328-f81f-11d2-ba4b-00a0c93ec93b).
+1. The EFI system partition is always set to partition type **PARTITION_SYSTEM_GUID** (**c12a7328-f81f-11d2-ba4b-00a0c93ec93b**).
-2. If an MBR partition is of a type that matches one of the entries specified in the /map switch, the specified GPT partition type ID is used.
+2. If an MBR partition is of a type that matches one of the entries specified in the `/map` switch, the specified GPT partition type ID is used.
-3. If the MBR partition is of type 0x27, the partition is converted to a GPT partition of type PARTITION_MSFT_RECOVERY_GUID (de94bba4-06d1-4d40-a16a-bfd50179d6ac).
+3. If the MBR partition is of type **0x27**, the partition is converted to a GPT partition of type **PARTITION_MSFT_RECOVERY_GUID** (**de94bba4-06d1-4d40-a16a-bfd50179d6ac**).
-4. All other MBR partitions recognized by Windows are converted to GPT partitions of type PARTITION_BASIC_DATA_GUID (ebd0a0a2-b9e5-4433-87c0-68b6b72699c7).
+4. All other MBR partitions recognized by Windows are converted to GPT partitions of type **PARTITION_BASIC_DATA_GUID** (**ebd0a0a2-b9e5-4433-87c0-68b6b72699c7**).

 In addition to applying the correct partition types, partitions of type PARTITION_MSFT_RECOVERY_GUID also have the following GPT attributes set:

-- GPT_ATTRIBUTE_PLATFORM_REQUIRED (0x0000000000000001)
+- **GPT_ATTRIBUTE_PLATFORM_REQUIRED** (**0x0000000000000001**)
-- GPT_BASIC_DATA_ATTRIBUTE_NO_DRIVE_LETTER (0x8000000000000000)
+- **GPT_BASIC_DATA_ATTRIBUTE_NO_DRIVE_LETTER** (**0x8000000000000000**)

 For more information about partition types, see: